 At 1015 hours bugle calls sounded out across the Division and all three Brigades of III Corps’s Support Division advanced.

-With them came three Brigades of Field Artillery plus detachments of Royal Engineers to get them through the Hindenburg wire and build pontoons across the canal.
+With them came three Brigades of Field Artillery plus detachments of Royal Engineers to get them through the wire entanglements of the Hindenburg Line and build pontoons across the canal.

 They were preceded by just the 3rd Company A Battalion Tank Corps as opposition to their advance was expected to be minimal following the successful advance by the leading Divisions.